spryker/devvm/README.md

 static-test.demoshop.local
 ```

-## Version tree
+## Version tree and lifecycle
 After release CI-119 we stop using auto-increment release numbers and switch to semantic versioning.
 Next version becomes "1.0.0."

-Branch `master` is the main branch for version `1.x.x`
-(not present yet)
-Branch `development` is the main branch for version `2.x.x`
+Branch `master` is the main branch for version `1.x.x`.
+In future, branch `development` is the main branch for version `2.x.x`

 ### 1.x.x
-1.x.x is current stable version, recommended for everyone unless instructed specifically to use version 2.x.x for a reason.
+1.x.x is current stable version, recommended for everyone unless instructed specifically to use another version, for a reason.

 ### 2.x.x
 Improved support for multi-store
 Upgraded components: (tbd)
+Breaking changes: (tbd)
 Possibility of self-building the release for the project (documentation)

 ## Customizing the VM